apace100/origins-docs/docs/entity_actions/feed.md

 !!! note

-    The actual food saturation level is determined by the `food * saturation * 2` equation.
+    The actual food saturation level is determined by the `food * saturation * 2` formula.

 ### Fields